idekerlab/MuSIC/README.md

 bash <outprefix>.sh
 ```
 Hierarchy is written in file `<outprefix>.louvain.ddot` with specific protein assignment for each system available in file `<outprefix>.louvain.termStats`.

-*Note: maximum clique finding is NP-hard, although utilized a heuristic approach, CliXO can still take a long time to finish.*

 #### Required arguments for community_detection.py:
 `--outprefix` Full path to the folder where results will be saved in with unique file identifier.